VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/2- Joint Bayesian hierarchical Gompertz Model/README.md

 ## Notes on model development

-The final model was developed incrementally, with separate technical checks for data preparation, the Gompertz likelihood, hierarchical species effects, life-history predictors, and phylogenetic covariance.

-This README describes only the final validated model structure used for analysis.

 ## Main files

 ```text
 gompertz_model_input.rds
 ```
 Prepared model input containing the individual-level malignancy dataset and species-level life-history predictors.

 ```text
 min20Fixed516.nwk
 ```
 Phylogenetic tree used for the mammalian analysis.

 ```text
 07_gompertz_malignancy_alpha_mid_beta_LFH_phylo_alpha_beta.stan
 ```
 Final Stan model.

 ```text
 07_fit_gompertz_malignancy_alpha_mid_beta_LFH_phylo_alpha_beta_MONSOON_with_assurance_input.R
 ```
 Script used to fit the final model on Monsoon and save the assurance input object.

 For a portable GitHub version, users may replace the Monsoon-specific project path with:
 ```r
 project_dir <- getwd()
 ```